TNTurnerLab/ACES/README.md

 		8d."*_RAxML_bestTree.RAXML_output.phy" *REFER TO DOC '*_NameKey.txt' FOR NAMING OF SPECIES IN FILES*

 			d.
 This file will be generated last and takes the longest to be made.
-This file can be viewed with a phylogenic tree veiwer.
-It contains a computer generated tree that is presumed to best fit species sequences into their respecive branch.
+This file can be viewed with a phylogenic tree viewer.
+It contains a computer-generated tree that is presumed to best fit species sequences into their respective branch.
 In order to view the tree, user must use an external viewer of their chose that is designed for viewing phylogenetic trees.
 	a.
 These files are produced by inputting the '*_Phy_Align.py into the RAxML program.
 The program is used for creating a sequential and parallel Maximum Likelihood [1] based deduction of large phylogenetic trees.

 9. <h4> Done.log.out and #.log.out </h4>

 	8. Flags used to indicate job progress, can be kept or erased after use.

-*** Files 1, 6, 7 ,8 listed above will not generate if there is no file hits ***
+*** Files 1, 6, 7 ,8 listed above will not generate if there are no file hits ***